 We can specify which controls get used by declaring a custom argType for the

-backgroundColor property.
+variant property.
 ArgTypes encode basic metadata for args, such as name, description, defaultValue for an arg.
 These get automatically filled in by Storybook Docs.

 ArgTypes can also contain arbitrary annotations which can be overridden by the user.
 Since

-backgroundColor is a property of the component, let's put that annotation on the default export.
+variant is a property of the component, let's put that annotation on the default export.

 Up until now, we only used auto-generated controls based on the component we're writing stories for.
 If we are writing complex stories we may want to add controls for args that aren’t part of the component.